1And Naomi her mother-in-law said to her, “My daughter, should I not seek rest for you, that it may be well with you?

-2Now isn’t Boaz, with whose young women you were, our kinsman?
-Behold, he winnows barley tonight on the threshing floor.
+2Now is not Boaz, whose young women you were with, our relative?
+Look, he is winnowing barley tonight on the threshing floor.

-3Therefore wash yourself, anoint yourself, get dressed and go down to the threshing floor, but do not make yourself known to the man until he has finished eating and drinking.
+3So wash yourself, anoint yourself, put on your nice garment, and go down to the threshing floor, but do not make yourself known to the man until he has finished eating and drinking.

-4When he lies down you are to notice the place where he is lying, and you are to go in and uncover his feet and lay down; then he will tell you what you should do.”
+4Then, when he lies down you are to note the place where he is lying, and you are to go and uncover his feet and lie down; then he will tell you what you are to do.”

-6She went down to the threshing floor and did according to all that her mother-in-law told her.
+6So she went down to the threshing floor and did according to all that her mother-in-law commanded her.

-7When Boaz had eaten and drunk and his heart was merry, he went to lie down at the end of the heap of grain.
-She came softly, uncovered his feet and laid herself down.
+7When Boaz had eaten and drunk and his heart was merry, he went to lie down at the edge of the heap of grain.
+Then she came silently, uncovered his feet and laid down.

-10He said, “Blessed are you by Yahweh, my daughter.
-You have shown more kindness in the latter end than at the beginning, inasmuch as you didn’t follow young men, whether poor or rich.
+10Then he said, “May you be blessed by Yahweh, my daughter!
+You have shown more devotion at the end than at the beginning in that you did not go after young men, whether poor or rich.

-11Now, my daughter, do not be afraid; I will do to you all that you say, for all the city of my people knows that you are a worthy woman.
+11Now, my daughter, do not be afraid.
+I will do for you all that you say, for all the gate of my peoplea knows that you are a woman of noble character.

-12Now it is true that I am a near kinsman; however there is a kinsman nearer than I.
+12Now it is true that I am a kinsman-redeemer, but there also is a kinsman-redeemer nearer than I.

-13Stay this night, and it will be in the morning that if he will perform for you the part of a kinsman, well, let him do the kinsman’s part.
-But if he will not do the part of a kinsman for you, then will I do the part of a kinsman for you, as Yahweh lives.
+13Stay here tonight, and in the morning if he will be for you a kinsman-redeemer, good, let him redeem you.
+But if he will not redeem you, then as Yahweh lives, I will be a kinsman-redeemer for you.
 Lie down until the morning.”

-15He said, “Bring the mantle that is on you and hold it.”
+15And he said, “Bring the cloak that you are wearing and hold it tightly.”
 She held it and he measured six measures of barley and laid it on her, and he went into the city.